Why Brittany Snow Wants You to Change the Way You Talk to Yourself

 On giving back

-Snow knows a thing or two about maintaining a bright outlook and giving back to others—eight years ago, she started the foundation Love Is Louder, a platform where "positive voices outweigh the negative voices whether they be in our own heads or out in the world."
-Snow's goal when launching the foundation was to help people who were battling self-esteem issues and bullying.
+Snow knows a thing or two about maintaining a bright outlook and giving back to others—eight years ago, she started Love Is Louder, a project of The Jed Foundation, which is a platform where "positive voices outweigh the negative voices whether they be in our own heads or out in the world."
+Snow's goal when assisting in launching the project was to help people who were battling self-esteem issues and bullying.

 Because she's so big on giving back, Snow teamed up with Vitafusion and the Fruit Tree Project to help underserved communities and rebuild and regrow orchards and fruit trees.
 And it doesn't hurt that the vitamin brand just came out with a new line that has no artificial sweeteners in it and (bonus!) is gluten free: "That was important to me to team up with a vitamin that is all natural in that way," Snow says.